isomerpages/moe-damaisec/pages/E Open House.md

 Damai Secondary offers Full Subject-Based Banding in 2024 for all lower secondary students to better meet their learning needs.
 Read <a href="https://www.damaisec.moe.edu.sg/information/full-subject-based-banding" target="_blank" rel="noopener">here</a> for more information.

+**Click on the icons below to learn more about our specific programmes!**

 **Parent Support Group**

 At Damai Secondary, we work closely with our parents to bring out the best in every child.